leoprover/noergler/README.md

                   If set, Nörgler will allow axioms with an annotation other than file, but print a warning indicating that an axiom was introduced.
 Recommended for provers that introduce built-in theory axioms.

-  --verbosity n
-               Set the verbosity of logging to std.err.
-If n = 0, logging is disabled;
-               n = 6 is maximal verbosity (very fine-grained logging output).

-  --version    Print the version number of the executable and terminate.

-  --help       Print this description and terminate.
 ```